Want to plan your trip to Vietnam but don’t know where to start? Don’t panic — we have the perfect 14-day guide to Vietnam to get you through!

 Next up: Board a night train to Hanoi, but you won’t be there for long as your next stop off is Halong Bay!

-Halong bay: 1 night and 1 night train (and bus ride!)
+Guide to Vietnam: Halong Bay (1 night and 1 night train, and 1 bus ride!)

 From Hoi An, take an overnight train to Hanoi, and then a bus to Halong Bay.
 There really isn’t much to see in Halong Bay on land, but it’s well worth a visit to see the bay itself and the hidden caves around the area.